Level of event: Regional

-If you are travelling with juniors, or if you need to collect a hired SI dibber, then we recommend you use the Riverside Park Car Park (Nearest Postcode PE29 3RP).
+If you are travelling with juniors, or if you need to collect a hired SI dibber, then we recommend you use the Riverside Park Car Park (free on Sunday) - Nearest Postcode PE29 3RP.

-If you and your passengers are running the urban courses, and do not need to pick up a hire dibber, we recommend that you park at Bridge Place Car Park (PE29 2AB), and walk from here directly to your start.
-(The route will be signposted from the car park).
+If you and your passengers are running the urban courses, and do not need to pick up a hire dibber, we recommend that you park at Bridge Place Car Park, also free on Sundays, (PE29 2AB), and walk from here directly to your start.
+The urban start will be signposted from the car park.